iPhone Text Effects: Tips and Tricks

 Phones

-After a big year of smartphone launches in 2025 — including the Galaxy S25, iPhone 17, and Pixel 10 — attention is already shifting to the next generation of flagship phones expected in 2026.
+After a big year of smartphone launches in 2025 — including the Galaxy S25, iPhone 17, and Pixel 10, 2026 saw a wave of new phone generations launch—and we're not done yet.

-Below, we’ll cover the most anticipated new phones coming in 2026 and their expected release dates.
+Below, we’ll cover the most anticipated new phones coming in 2026—as well as the ones that have already been released—along with their release dates.

 {{cta_carousel}}